top of page

 On the other hand, Lamb is favored for its sweet, mild flavor and fine-grained tender texture and many lamb cuts — leg of lamb, lamb shoulder — are used in famous high cuisine dishes.
 In addition, lamb doesn’t have much fat.
 Lamb is the preferred way to consume sheep meat in the United States.

-Other important definitions in sheep-rearing include:
+Other important definitions of sheep-rearing include:

 Ewe — A female sheep.
 A young female lamb is called a ewe lamb.